 So, who can finance a house?
 It depends on the mortgage program that you choose and its requirements.

 Most lenders want to see that you have a credit history and a minimum credit score, usually in the low 600’s.
-A good employment history is also a plus, which is verified with two years of W2’s.
+Good employment history is also a plus, which is verified with two years of W2’s.

 There are also other requirements that vary by lender and loan type, such as military service or the condition and location of the home that you wish to purchase.

 Once you’ve determined how much you can afford to spend on a home, it’s time to look at your mortgage choices.
 The most common mortgage options include:

 - FHA mortgage

 - VA mortgage

 Here is a breakdown of those mortgage options, their requirements, and how to finance a home with each choice.

 Financing a house with a bank or credit union

 Many banks and credit unions offer a variety of mortgage options, from conventional fixed or adjustable rate mortgages to hybrid loans.
 These loans aren’t government-backed, and the terms will vary based on the lender and your credit profile.